emredursunn/HeyCar/README.md

 ---

-## 🚀 Technologies Used
+## 📖 Features

-- **React Native Reanimated**: For smooth animations and shared transitions.
+- Interactive map with markers for car locations.
-- **Google MapView API**: To display interactive maps and markers.
+- Smooth animations for transitions and interactive elements.
-- **Zustand State Management**: Lightweight state management for React applications.
+- Efficient state management using Zustand.
-- **Typescript**: Strongly typed programming language that builds on JavaScript.
+- Fully typed codebase with Typescript.
-- **React Native**: Framework for building native apps using React.
+- Responsive design for various screen sizes.

 ---